Date Posted: Monday, June 21, 2021

 An application for an LTC: Focus on for Small and Rural Libraries implementation grant is an application for a grant from ALA, using funding provided by an award from a private donor.
 ALA is required by law to ask applicants to identify a certifying official who is authorized to submit applications for funding on behalf of the institution.

 To complete this section, you must enter all the information that is requested.

 Once you have completed all parts of your application, you may submit it by selecting the Submit button.
-All applications must be submitted by 11:59 pm CST on December 2, 2020.
+All applications must be submitted by 11:59 pm CT on September 16, 2021.
 Applications submitted after that time will be ineligible.

 Note that once you have submitted your application, you can no longer alter it.
 The application will then be submitted for review.
 You will receive an email confirming submission of your application.